-In prior years, the Committee emphasized internal pay equity as an important factor in setting officer compensation levels.
-Beginning in 2016, the Committee placed greater emphasis on adjusting compensation packages based on market conditions and other factors specific to the individual.
-The 2017 AIP awards include an individual performance modifier which allows the Committee to provide greater rewards and accountability based on individual performance.
-The individual performance modifier was introduced in 2016 and was retained in 2017.
+The Committee places a strong emphasis on reviewing and, as appropriate, adjusting executive officer compensation packages based on market conditions and other factors specific to the individual.
+Internal pay parity also continues to be an important factor in setting officer compensation, particularly target percentage opportunity levels.
+The 2018 AIP awards include an individual performance modifier to allow the Committee to provide greater rewards and accountability based on individual performance.
 Compensation and promotion opportunities also take into account each individual's unique skills and capabilities, long-term leadership potential, performance and historic pay levels, and the overall scope of responsibilities.
-With regard to new executive officers, the Committee also has given consideration to compensation at a prior employer, including compensation structure and forfeited compensation.